Rstar284/dotfiles/README.md

 In here, you'll find an absolutely unnecessarily complex swaywm setup, and a bunch of other stuff.

 If you're still reading this, then you are either very stubborn, or very interested in looking at a piece of my setup.
 In that case... good luck.

+## Screenshots
+coming soon... when i get the time.